jideaffo/Project-11/README.md

-Your updated with Ansible architecture now looks like this:
+Your updated Architecture with Ansible now looks like this:

 ![alt text](./images/updatedArchitecture.PNG)

 ![alt text](./images/UpdatedArchitecture1.PNG)